agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 - https://serebii.net

 ## Next Steps

+I had to check different Pokémon types against the generation in which they were introduced, especially for generation 1.
+This was very slow work.
+Ideally, I would create a `json` file for each generation--the one I use now is based on all types up to gen 9 and I just filter out types I don't need for a lower generation--but I haven't yet found a resource that breaks down Pokémon types by generation introduced.
+Beyond just the major introductions of new types like Steel, Dark, and Fairy, there were many new mixes on types that have been present since gen 1 scattered throughout the franchise timeline.
+I will try to find a way, and the time, to do this generation breakdown so I can keep the most accurate information for the cover problem.
+Apologies if some earlier generation maps have a few inaccuracies.

 I would like to visualize the cover problems in greater detail on a website and will try to put together a graph cover visualizer soon.
 Thanks for reading!